 When it comes to compliance or health and safety training, people often roll their eyes and complete the tick box exercises as fast as possible.
 But high-impact, disruptive training should not just be a way to transfer knowledge, it should also be a way to change mind-set and influence future behaviour.

-3. It's vital that any knowledge is linked to its real-world application.
+3. Any knowledge must be linked to its real-world application.
 This enables us to cut out irrelevant information and to create effective courses.
-A lot of eLearning modules are far too long and bloated with all sorts of information that has no practical impact to the average employee.
+A lot of eLearning modules are far too long and bloated with all sorts of information that has no practical impact on the average employee.
 This activity takes a relatively theoretical idea about psychoactive substances and makes it practical by making you think about which substances count as psychoactive and which do not – because this is the sort of decision an employee in a store has to make every day.

 4. Training of any kind should make people practice certain decisions and skills so that, when it comes to doing the same thing in real life, they already have some virtual experience and therefore have the confidence to perform.
 This activity is another ‘learning by doing’ activity in which you have to look at an ID card to find out how to look at an ID card!